vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 The front end should be able to accept user input and make the relevant API calls to the wrapper EHR API.

 A simple unordered list that displays the data and is hydrated by the JSON responses is perfectly fine.

+# Submisison

+Please commit and final work to a separate branch on the repository.